hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 + Declare classes
   + ES5 constructor functions: not eay to read and probably not followed name convention
   + ES6 introducing `new` and `constructor` keywords
-    + simply define a class using the keyword `class` followed by the nam eof the class
+    + simply define a class using the keyword `class` followed by the name of the class
     + the `contrustor` keyword followed by the parameters
       + only one constructor in the class
       + constructor executed when an object created using the keyword `new`